 NOE CPC Values & Behaviours

-NOE CPC as a department of Leeds and York Partnership NHS Foundation have three core values.
+NOE CPC, as a department of Leeds and York Partnership NHS Foundation, has three core values.

 These values are:

-NOE CPC have developed a Supplier Code of Conduct which embody our values.
+NOE CPC has developed a Supplier Code of Conduct which embodies our values.

 Obligations and Expectations